Overview of the degree program

 Admissions interview: Applicants will present their prepared project sketches as part of the admissions interview.
 The main purpose of the admissions interviews is to determine the applicant’s artistic background and general interests.

-The following are to be included with the application for the qualifying examination:
+The following are to be included with the application for the aptitude test:

 - Curriculum vitae